Podjisin/Gmail2Sheets/README.md

 * Sort emails by date (ascending or descending).
 * Display extracted data in a Google Sheet.
 * Stop the script manually if needed. (sometimes don't work lol)
+* Accepts date-formatting via days.js

+## Not-a-features

+* Don't have filters.. so, scam-mails and promotions will also be included to the logs.

 ## Prerequisites